bitcointranscripts/bitcointranscripts/bitcoin-explained/rsk-federated-sidechains-and-powpeg.md

 So now they're going for a new solution.
 The new solution is this.
 The pegging in part is still the same.
-You still send coins to a multi-sig address and the smart contract issued okay now you're sending back coins to the smart contract well the pegging in part is not exactly the same either but here's the here's the change all of the All of these companies that are controlling the multisig, from now on they are using special hardware modules that have private keys embedded in them.
+You still send coins to a multi-sig address and the smart contract issued.
+Now you're sending back coins to the smart contract, well the pegging in part is not exactly the same either but here's the here's the change.
+All of these companies that are controlling the multisig, from now on they are using special hardware modules that have private keys embedded in them.
 And these companies shouldn't even themselves be able to extract these private keys.
 Okay, these modules, they are programmed in a certain way.
 Namely they are programmed to only ever release coins from the Multisig, still by majority, but only do it if the coins are sent to that smart contract.